streetwriters/notesnook/docs/help/contents/attachments-and-files.md

 Both apps group attachments by type.
 On desktop and web the sidebar has `All files`, `Images`, `Documents`, `Videos`, `Audios`, `{{uploads}}` and `{{orphaned}}`, each with a count.
 Mobile shows `All files`, `Images`, `Audios`, `Videos`, `Documents`, `{{orphaned}}` and `Errors`.

 - **`{{uploads}}`** — files that are still waiting to be uploaded.
-- **`{{orphaned}}`** — files that are no longer referenced by any note.
-These are usually safe to delete, and are the first place to look when your storage is fuller than you expect.
+- **`{{orphaned}}`** — files that are no longer referenced by any note, usually left behind by a note you deleted.
+These are safe to delete once you are sure you don't want the file itself.

 The search box at the top filters the list by filename.
 On desktop and web you can also sort by clicking the `{{name}}`, `{{size}}` or `{{dateUploaded}}` column headers.